saturday06/VRM-Addon-for-Blender/README.md

 | :---: | :---: | :---: |
 | <a href="https://vrm-addon-for-blender.info/en/material-pbr?locale_redirection"><img width="200" src="https://vrm-addon-for-blender.info/images/material_pbr.gif"></a> | <a href="https://vrm-addon-for-blender.info/en/material-mtoon?locale_redirection"><img width="200" src="https://vrm-addon-for-blender.info/images/material_mtoon.gif"></a> | <img width="200" src="https://vrm-addon-for-blender.info/images/transparent.gif"> |

+## Overview

+This add-on adds VRM-related functions to Blender, such as importing and exporting VRM, adding VRM Humanoid and setting MToon shaders.
+Bug reports, feature requests, pull requests, etc. are welcome.
+I have taken over the development after [Version 0.79](https://github.com/iCyP/VRM_IMPORTER_for_Blender2_8/releases/tag/0.79) from the author, [@iCyP](https://github.com/iCyP).

 ## Development

 The source code for development is in the <a href="https://github.com/saturday06/VRM-Addon-for-Blender/tree/main">`main`</a> branch.
 Its <a href="https://github.com/saturday06/VRM-Addon-for-Blender/tree/main/io_scene_vrm">`io_scene_vrm`</a> folder is a main body of the add-on.
 For efficient development, you can create a link to that folder in the Blender `addons` folder.